daily-demos/webinar/README.md

 [![Deploy with Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/daily-demos/webinar)

-For this demo to work remotely, you will need to update the Netlify settings.
+For this demo to work remotely, you will need to update your Netlify settings.

 ### Updating Netlify settings